General Admission Policy

 - JHU SOE will only accept scores sent electronically and directly from ETS, the testing provider.
 Please request your official test scores to Institution Code: 8585

 - If you wish to send us TOEFL “MyBest Scores,” we will accept them.
 However, all TOEFL scores we receive will be made available to the program reviewing your application.
-The program to which you are applying may decide how they wish to evaluate the scores provided.
+The program to which you are applying may decide how it wishes to evaluate the scores provided.

 - Minimum Score iBT overall: 100